Do Redirects Impact Your Website’s Speed?

-Redirects before reaching a page present a bigger, and more immediate, problem for a web page’s load time.
-The more redirects you have, the more requests that must be made to the server and that slows down the page’s overall load.
+Reducing redirects before reaching the final destination represents a bigger, and more immediate, opportunity for improving load time.
+The more redirects you have (the larger the redirect chain), the more requests that must be made to the server and that slows down the page’s overall load.
 This becomes a problem after only a handful of redirects are present in the chain.
 Granted, how much impact there will be per redirect will depend on the server—in my case, each redirect added 60-70 milliseconds, but other servers will vary.
-Regardless, some amount of time will be added for each redirect in the chain.
+Regardless of the specific number, some amount of time will be added for each redirect in the chain.

 Thankfully, this speed issue is relatively easy to correct—update links to go the final destination instead of linking to the URL that will redirect to the final destination.
 That sounds simple, but there are technical restrictions on adding links.
 As a result, if you can’t link to the final destination and are forced to link into a redirect chain, do your best to link to the page that will take the fewest redirects to reach the final destination page.

 If you’d like help working on reducing your website’s load time, sorting through your website’s redirects to remove chains, or need help identifying links referencing redirects please contact me today.